 A new 2020 research project funded by Scottish Government and partnered with Barnardo's will explore working with community projects and parents to find ways in which they can support their children's learning.
 A recently completed project (with Lio Moscardini & Katie Hunter) has examined the impact of tuition fees in music provision in schools and the impact on children and young people from working class and poor households.

 Current research projects include:

-- Developing community based mentoring for young people experiencing socio-economic disadvantage;
+Developing community based mentoring for children and young people from working class and poor backgrounds;

 Alastair is the course director for the MSc in Applied Educational & Social Research and currently teaches research methods on a range of postgraduate courses.
-He supervises 6 PhD students (including 2 ESRC studentships) working in the area of education, employment and social justice.
-Alastair is currently a member of the school research strategy group with responsibility PGR and research training development.
+He has successfully supervised 5 PhD students (including 2 ESRC studentships) working in the area of education, employment and social justice.